-One option is to apply to work directly with clients like magazines and online publications.
+One option is to work directly with clients like magazines and online publications.
 This process can be pretty time-consuming.
-Instead, look for websites like the ones below who have a database full of people looking for writers.
+Instead, look for websites like the ones below that have a database full of people looking for writers.

 One of the best places to find work as a writer is Media Bistro.
 They list jobs for anyone from professionals to hobby writers.

 Another website that connects top brands with freelancers is Skyword.
 They specialize in the art of storytelling – they also hire more than just writers.
 You can work as a graphic designer or videographer too.